VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

 {{< speech big >}}

 Historically, I'd recommend setting up Windows with a local account for a whole mess of reasons as well.
-Unfortuantely, Microsoft is making this more of a pain in the ass with each update, and basically removing the ability outright in Windows 11.
+Unfortunately, Microsoft is making this more of a pain in the ass with each update, and basically removing the ability outright in Windows 11.
 If you haven't yet set up your computer and your coming back to this guide as a "Did I miss anything", this is something you may want to consider trying still.
 Just realize you'll be fighting Windows every step of the way.

 {{< /speech >}}